 When the player’s first two cards have the same value, they may split the hand into two and placing a second bet equal to the original.

-After you are received your first two cards and think that another card will allow you to beat the dealer, you can double your bet.
+After receiving your first two cards and thinking that another card will allow you to beat the dealer, you can double your bet.
 You receive one more card.

 If the first card of the dealer is an Ace, you may make an insurance bet.
 You bet the dealer will have a blackjack, therefore protecting yourself if the dealer has Blackjack.
 When betting on insurance, you place half of your initial bet.
 If the dealer has Blackjack, you are paid 2 to 1.
 If the dealer doesn’t have Blackjack, the player loses the insurance bet.